-Contemporary Europe and Japan
+Contemporary in Europe and Japan

-1. UK original Contemporary Vogue mono (1959)
+1. UK Contemporary Vogue

 2. UK Contemporary Vogue Stereo (1963)